 HOPE articulates our three strategic goals: Christ-centeredness, quality, and growth.
 In pursuit of these goals, we distribute our 1 millionth loan and begin operating in the Republic of Congo.
 We partner with Crown Financial Ministries to show the God Provides films to the families we serve.

-HOPE expands our savings and credit association programs into Zimbabwe and Peru.
+HOPE expands our savings group program into Zimbabwe and Peru.

-HOPE starts a savings and credit association program in Burundi.
+HOPE starts a savings group program in Burundi.

-HOPE starts a savings and credit association program in Malawi and celebrates the distribution of our 2 millionth loan.
+HOPE starts a savings group program in Malawi and celebrates the distribution of our 2 millionth loan.
 In keeping with HOPE’s commitment to generosity, HOPE creates the philanthropic dividend policy, in which HOPE-managed microfinance institutions give away a portion of profits to support local programs for children and youth.

 HOPE deepens discipleship by piloting opt-in Bible studies led by local pastors for clients interested in additional discipleship.